Scandal: Journalism

 Journalistic scandals relate to high-profile incidents or acts, whether done purposefully or by accident.
 It could be in violation of normally in vogue ethics and standards of journalism.
 It could also be in violation of the 'ideal' mission of journalism: to publish "news events and issues accurately and fairly."

 Television

 The American quiz show of the 1950s generated "hypnotic intensity" among viewers and contestants.
 The CBS Television show The $64,000 Question which started on 7 June 1955 and such other shows as The Big Surprise, Dotto, Tic Tac Dough, and Twenty One became the most publicized quiz shows, but soon generated scandals after a series of revelations that contestants of several popular television quiz shows conspired with the show's producers to rig the outcome.
 The quiz show scandals were driven by a drive for financial gain, a willingness of contestants to "play along" with the assistance, and the lack of regulation prohibiting the rigging of game shows.
 In October 1958, a New York grand jury was instituted by prosecutor Joseph Stone and the matter was examined with recording of closed-door testimony.
 Following this, the US Congress ruled rigging a quiz show a federal crime.

-The TV soap opera titled "Scandal" a popular show on the American Television ABC channel has been dubbed a "self-absorbed, overblown, overacted, pretentious, soliloquy-laden car-wreck-of-a-series."